 - Ricocheting aimlessly around the State of Wyoming (pre-COVID)

-- Stacking books in precarious formations and hoping not to be buried alive
+- Stacking TBR books in precarious formations and hoping not to be buried alive

-- Reorganizing music playlists but then listening to the same artists for months
+- Reorganizing music playlists but then listening to the same artist over and over

 - Cursing the person who put the ‘social’ in social media